03mbeje/cursor-repo/README.md

 # Game Repository

-Here on this repo, a fully built game has been developed and will stored here!
+Here on this repo, a fully built game has been developed and will stored here

 Thanks
 N Mbeje